CarluPtr/ProjetMVC-PHP/README.txt

-The project works on PHP 7.4 and needs apache for the .htaccess
+The project works on PHP 7.4 and needs nodejs, composer & apache for the .htaccess

 Import the blogp5 database inside your phpMyAdmin